- Monday's child is fair of face,

 If you still have symptoms by day five, then your body is probably telling you that you need a few more days to get rid of the bad stuff you have been putting into it.
 Once your body adjusts to doing its job more efficiently and "eating clean", you will feel like a million bucks.

 The first day of the cleanse consists of consuming a Detox Broth and loads of water and herbal teas.
 It is my version of a fasting day, but instead of cayenne infused lemon water, you get a healthy broth.
 I don't care what anyone says, putting a hot spice in water is just gross and I'd rather have nothing while fasting than that water.
 Sure the broth isn't going to taste like a perfectly seasoned, juicy steak, but it does beat the water phase.
+On a side note - be sure to buy organic veggies, because you will have to peel everything if not.

 Ingredients: